 The management of sexual and violent offenders is implemented through MAPPA (Multi Agency Public Protection Arrangements), which brings together the police, probation and prison services and other agencies to manage the risk posed by the most serious sexual and violent offenders.

-Both during my election campaign and since taking office I have had the opportunity to meet with representatives from a number of organisations, both statutory and voluntary that work alongside and in partnership with the police, to provide support services that protect the vulnerable.
-Throughout, I have been extremely impressed by the dedication and professionalism of the people I have met.
+There are a number of organisations, both statutory and voluntary, that work alongside and in partnership with the police, to provide support services that protect the vulnerable.